Cuteness may earn compensation through affiliate links in this article.

 If you have a cat and you're looking to purchase a new litter box, you may have noticed that there are a plethora of options, which can be confusing.
-But if choosing the right litter box overwhelms you, fear not, because we've broken down the pros and cons of the six most common types of litter boxes.
+If choosing the right litter box overwhelms you, fear not — we've broken down the pros and cons of the six most common types of litter boxes.

 High sided litter pan: A basic pan litter box, often made of plastic, with high sides.